UAE President Receives Phone Calls Offering Condolences On Passing Of Saeed Bin Zayed - UrduPoint

 UAE President Receives Phone Calls Offering Condolences On Passing Of Saeed Bin Zayed

-ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 28th Jul, 2023) President His Highness Sheikh Mohamed bin Zayed Al Nahyan has received phone calls from a number of heads of state offering condolences on the passing of Sheikh Saeed bin Zayed Al Nahyan.
+ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 30th Jul, 2023) President His Highness Sheikh Mohamed bin Zayed Al Nahyan has received two phone calls from Joko Widodo, President of the Republic of Indonesia, and Nikol Pashinyan, Prime Minister of Armenia, who offered condolences on the passing of Sheikh Saeed bin Zayed Al Nahyan.

-Among those conveying their sympathies were King Abdullah II bin Al Hussein of Jordan; Abdel Fattah El-Sisi, President of Egypt; Kais Saied, President of Tunisia; Hassan Sheikh Mahmoud, President of Somalia; Recep Tayyip Erdogan, President of Türkiye; Mahamat Idriss Deby Itno, Transitional President of the Republic of Chad; Isaac Herzog, President of Israel; Mohammad Shia Al-Sudani, Prime Minister of Iraq; and Najib Mikati, Prime Minister of Lebanon.